IEA (2020), Onshore Wind, IEA, Paris https://www.iea.org/reports/onshore-wind

-Onshore wind is not fully on track to reach the levels envisioned in the Sustainable Development Scenario (SDS) and therefore needs improvement.
-Despite a modest recovery in recent years, onshore wind annual additions need to grow much more quickly.
+Despite a 20% increase in capacity additions compared with 2018, onshore wind is not fully on track to reach the levels envisioned in the Sustainable Development Scenario (SDS) and therefore needs improvement.
+Despite a modest recovery in recent years, onshore wind annual capacity additions need to grow much more quickly.

-Reaching the SDS level by 2030 would require annual generation increases of 12%, while the IEA forecasts only 8% annually through 2024.
-To get on track with the SDS, yearly net capacity additions need to expand continuously from 47 GW in 2018 to 108 GW in 2030.
+Reaching the SDS level by 2030 would require annual generation increases of 10%.
+To get on track with the SDS, yearly net capacity additions need to expand continuously from around 55 GW in 2019 to 108 GW in 2030.

 A rush by developers in India to lock in support under the previous incentive scheme, as well as the decrease in an accelerated depreciation incentive, resulted in record-level wind additions in 2017.
-However, deployment levels in 2018 almost halved to 2.4 GW due to uncertainties in the policy transition to competitive auctions.
+However, deployment levels in 2019 remained on the much lower level observed in 2018, reaching only 2.4 GW due to policy and market uncertainties.